 General Computer Controls

 General computer controls establish the control environment in which computer application systems are developed and operated.

-The following areas of the data processing environment and general controls for Bank-A-Count are addressed:
+The following significant areas of the data processing environment and general controls for Bank-A-Count are discussed in this section.